kubestellar/kubestellar/docs/content/direct/README.md

 10. *Simplified setup:* Just 3 commands to get a fully functional setup (`kflex init`, `kflex create imbs`, `kflex create wds`)
 11. *OpenShift Support:* Same commands to set it up.
 All components have been tested in OpenShift, including OCM Klusterlet for the WECs.
-12. *Singleton Status* Addressed by the status controller in KubeStellar 0.20 and the [Status Add-On for OCM](link to be added)
+12. *Singleton Status* Addressed by the status controller in KubeStellar and the [Status Add-On for OCM](https://github.com/kubestellar/ocm-status-addon).

 ## To be supported